-In terms of claims made by the County, 16 claims were processed in the first quarter of 2022.
+In terms of claims made by the County, 12 claims were processed in the second quarter of 2022.
 A breakdown of this information is provided in Attachment #2.
 Over the past 3 years the average annual claims by the County is 74.
-Claims reported in quarter 1 represent 21.6% of the average of reported claims.
+Claims reported in 2022, year to date represent 37.8% of the average of reported claims.
 This would indicate a downward trend in claims, however it should be noted that the volume of claims in 2019 is an anomaly that may be increasing the three year average.
-The more recent years of 2021 and 2022 show a much lower total claims volume which demonstrates that claims by the County may actually be increasing in 2022.
+The anomaly may have been caused by the administrative process being utilized which included the recording of "incidents" that didn't actually result in a claim.
+This process has now changed, therefore, the more recent years of 2021 and 2022 show a much lower total claims volume which demonstrates that claims by the County may actually be increasing in 2022.

 Attachment #2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
-It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather they reflect the recovered amounts received in the 1st quarter.
+It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather they reflect the recovered amounts received in the 2nd quarter.
 The recovery process and timeline can vary depending on the type and nature of the claim.